abdelhousni/AAP2-workflow-artefact/README.md

 ![](https://raw.githubusercontent.com/sebw/AAP2-workflow-artefact/refs/heads/master/step2.png)

-This step just displays all the vars for you to play with.
+This step just displays all the vars for the host.

 ### Step 3

-We still have all the info (original + new data) as input.

-We store the new hostname created under step 1 in an "in memory inventory".

-We can now run some automation against this temporary inventory.
+The vars are similar to step 2, we didn't change anything in the previous step.

+We use `generated_hostname` in a "in memory inventory" so we can act on that hostname without necessarily syncing with a dynamic inventory in AAP.

+On the next step, we can target the in memory inventory to perform some tasks.

-### Next steps?
+### Next steps

 When the machine has been provisioned successfully, we can update our CMDB / real inventory.

-## Why not using a dynamic inventory?
+## Why not using a dynamic inventory in step 2?

-It is obviously possible to update the CMDB at the end of step 1.
+It is obviously possible to update the CMDB and dynamic inventory once the hostname has been generated.
-In step 2, you need to refresh the inventory and limit the automation to the newly created machine.

-Overall this can add a few minutes to your worfklows, while in memory takes under 1 second.

-In provisioning scenarios/workflows, I also believe it only makes sense to update the CMDB once the system is fully provisioned successfully.

-This prevents polluting the CMDB with bogus data if the provisioning fails.
+If you do that, you need to:

+- refresh the inventory
+- run the next job template against that inventory with a limit on the newly create resource

+To me, this is:

+- time consuming: a dynamic inventory sync can take from seconds to minutes depending on the size of the inventory
+- risky: if you fail to set the limit properly, you might run a job template against incorrect machines or even the full inventory

+From a CMDB standpoint, I prefer updating the CMDB/inventory only when it makes sense.
+I want ot have the guarantee the new resource is compliant to the corporate standards before I add it to the CMDB.

+A workflow can fail in many ways at every step and I want to avoid potentially bogus or incomplete data in the CMDB.

 ## Want a demo?